JohnWhy/DnD-Discord-Bot/README.md

 You can try the bot / get support for it in this discord: https://discord.gg/XhtCeH9

 ## Usage
-- !info -- gives info on the bot
+- /info -- gives info on the bot
-- !createcharacter charactername -- gets you started on the character creation
+- /createcharacter charactername -- gets you started on the character creation
-- !erasecharacter charactername -- deletes a character CANNOT BE UNDONE WITHOUT RECREATING !createcharacter
+- /erasecharacter charactername -- deletes a character CANNOT BE UNDONE WITHOUT RECREATING !createcharacter
-- !changechar charactername -- changes you to a different character, leave input blank if you want a list of your characters
+- /changechar charactername -- changes you to a different character, leave input blank if you want a list of your characters
-- !listchar
+- /listchar
-- !help -- tells you to come here
+- /help -- tells you to come here
-- !bugreport bug description -- allows users to report a bug to me
+- /bugreport bug description -- allows users to report a bug to me
-- !featurerequest feature description -- allows users to request a feature from me
+- /featurerequest feature description -- allows users to request a feature from me
-- !r -- explains usage of the rolling command
+- /r -- explains usage of the rolling command
-- !changeprefix prefix -- allows Administrators on servers to change the bot's prefix to whatever they want, (@,#,$,%,etc)
+- /changeprefix prefix -- allows Administrators on servers to change the bot's prefix to whatever they want, (@,#,$,%,etc)
-- !changelog -- shows the most recent changes
+- /changelog -- shows the most recent changes
-- !pdfgen -- generates an editable pdf of your currently selected character.
+- /pdfgen -- generates an editable pdf of your currently selected character.
-- !donate -- gives information on how to donate
+- /donate -- gives information on how to donate
-- !checkdonator -- let's you know if you have your donator benefits, if you feel you should but don't, get in touch with AmericanLegend#6969
+- /checkdonator -- let's you know if you have your donator benefits, if you feel you should but don't, get in touch with AmericanLegend#6969

-ex: !r2d20 - rolls 2 d20s

-ex: !r5d10 + 1 - rolls 5 d10s then adds 1 to each roll (spacing does not matter)

-ex: !r3d4 -5 - rolls 3 d4s then subtracts 5 to each roll (spacing does not matter)

-- !coinflip - flips a coin
+- /coinflip - flips a coin
-- !stats stat -- use !stat to sell all of your sheet, !stat ch[aracter], !stat sp[ell], !stat sk[ills], !stat eq[uipment] to see specific pages **NOTE:** b[lah] 'lah' is optional in command, meaning !stat ch shows the same as !stat character.
+- /stats stat -- use !stat to sell all of your sheet, !stat ch[aracter], !stat sp[ell], !stat sk[ills], !stat eq[uipment] to see specific pages **NOTE:** b[lah] 'lah' is optional in command, meaning !stat ch shows the same as !stat character.

-- !set attribute settingto -- used to change items on the character sheet
+- /set attribute settingto -- used to change items on the character sheet

 Special Attributes:
 * To modify Str/dex/cha/con Modifiers, it's strmod, dexmod, chamod, etc
 * To modify Str/dex/cha/con SavingThrowStats, it's strst, dexst, chast, etc
 * To modify Str/dex/cha/con Stats, it's str, dex, cha, etc.

-ex: !set XP 500
+ex: /set XP 500

-ex: !set Alignment Neutral Evil
+ex: /set Alignment Neutral Evil

-- !add attribute settingto -- Case sensitive as well
+- /add attribute settingto -- Case sensitive as well

-ex: !add CurrentHP 5
+ex: /add CurrentHP 5

-ex: !add Treasure Gold Chain
+ex: /add Treasure Gold Chain

-ex: !add Equipment Bone Club
+ex: /add Equipment Bone Club

-- !del attribute settingto -- Case sensitive
+- /del attribute settingto -- Case sensitive

-ex: !del CurrentHP 2
+ex: /del CurrentHP 2

-ex: !del Personality Bad Guy
+ex: /del Personality Bad Guy

-ex: !del Treasure Gold Chain
+ex: /del Treasure Gold Chain

-- !appear age height weight eyes skin hair
+- /appear age height weight eyes skin hair

-ex: !appear 20 6'0 180 Blue Tan Brown
+ex: /appear 20 6'0 180 Blue Tan Brown

 **FOR SERVER OWNERS**
 Upon adding the discord bot to the server, make sure it has permissions to send messages.
 That is about all it will need.

 **FOR PLAYERS**
-* To create a character, use !createcharacter charactername
+* To create a character, use /createcharacter charactername
 - You may want to do this in a PM to the bot, as the process can be a tad spammy.

 From there, the bot will guide you on what you need to do to get set up.
 Again, this process best done in private, if multiple people are making characters in 1 chat, it might get confusing.